nemanjasubotic1/aspnetcore_microservices/README.md

     *   `.env.shoppingcartapi`
     *   `.env.webapp`

-    Populate these files with your values for variables found in the `appsettings.json` file for each corresponding project. **Do not commit your `.env` files to version control.**
+    Populate these files with your values for variables found in the `appsettings.json` file for each corresponding project.
     When running with Docker Compose, the Ocelot API Gateway uses `ocelot_docker.json`.
 You will need to manually switch between `ocelot.json` and `ocelot_docker.json` depending on your chosen running environment.

 **2. Running the Application:**